| Home | Mission | Events | Membership | History |

 inlay in pattern welded blade

-Two of the more well-known inlaid maker's marks are Ulfberht and Ingelrii.
+Another well-known inlay marking is Ingelrii.
 The marks are often augmented with crosses on either end of the inlay and with inlaid geometrical patterns on the reverse side of the blade.
-The Ulfberht inscription appears on swords dating from roughly the years 800 to 950, while the Ingelrii inscriptions was used from roughly 950 through 1050.
-The sketch (left) shows the ULFBERHT inlay, but the artist has made the inlay much more visible than is typical to the naked eye.
+The sketch (left) shows the Ulfberht inlay, but the artist has made the inlay much more visible than is typical to the naked eye.

 Ulfberht inlay reverse side